alonso-m/bitbucket-arm-docker/README.md

 **Success**.
 Stash is now available on [http://localhost:7990](http://localhost:7990)*

+Please ensure your container has the necessary resources allocated to it.
+We recommend 2GiB of memory allocated to accommodate both the application server and the git processes.
+See [Supported Platforms](https://confluence.atlassian.com/display/STASH/Supported+platforms) for further information.

 _* Note: If you are using `boot2docker` on Mac OS X, please use `open http://$(boot2docker ip):7990` instead._

 # Upgrade